 If it doesn’t drain or keeps leaking afterward, the valve may need replacing.

-EVERYDAYPLUMBER.com proudly services electric, gas, propane, tankless, and hybrid water heaters across Tampa, Brandon, St. Pete, Clearwater, and all of the Tampa Bay Area.
+EVERYDAYPLUMBER.com services electric, gas, propane, tankless, and hybrid water heaters across Tampa, Brandon, St. Pete, Clearwater, and the entire Tampa Bay Area.

 Q: How often should I flush my water heater?